Does Grounding Have Health Benefits?

 - Decreasing depression

-If you’re ready to give it a try, slip off your shoes and head outside, or grab a towel and make a beeline for your nearest beach.
+If you’re interested in grounding, slip off your shoes and head outside to enjoy the outdoors, or grab a towel and make a beeline for your nearest beach.
+Don't forget the sunscreen.